Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Analysis of the Estimator

-which is an estimator of the individual treatment effect $\itei$.
+In this section, we present proofs of unbiasedness, consistency, and asymptotic normality of \doseht estimator appearing in Section~\ref{sec:estimator} of the main paper.
+Before continuing, we introduce some notation used in the proofs.
+We begin by defining for each outcome unit $i \in \outunits$, an estimate of the individual treatment effect $\itei$, which is

 Observe that the \doseht estimator is the average of these estimates of the individual treatment effects, i.e. $\dhtest = (1/n) \sum_{i=1}^n \dhtesti$.
-In the proof of Theorem~\ref{thm:exposure-ht-unbiased}, we established unbiasedness of $\dhtest$ by establishing unbiasedness of these estimates of the individual treatment effects, i.e. $\Exp{\dhtesti} = \itei$.
-In a similar way, we can derive the mean squared error of the \doseht estimator in terms of the variance and covariance of the estimates of individual treatment effects.
-We give a general expression for the mean squared error of the \doseht estimator below in Lemma~\ref{lemma:mse-derivation}.
+Throughout the proofs, we will often reason about the behavior of the \doseht estimator through the properties of the individual treatment effect estimates.